yanthomasdev/lunaria/README.md

-# Tracker Thing (Name TBD)
+# Lunaria

-Tracker Thing is an "own your content" translation management system for open-source projects.
+Lunaria is an "own your content" translation management system for open-source projects.

 ## Is it ready?